segovro/Community-Currency/README.md

 only members can authorize or get a credit

 ##monitorWallet
-if you are authorized it gives you the account data
+if you are authorized it gives you the account data.
+The community account has access to all accounts
 - _communityCUnits
 - _credit
 - _deadline